Fuji 29 and 35 models

 Measured bore and stroke of this unit are 19.0 mm and 17.5 mm respectively for a displacement of 4.96 cc (.303 cuin).
 These figures are significant, since they put the engine just above the 0.299 cuin. maximum displacement for the American Class B rules, although taking full advantage of the 5 cc (0.305 cuin.) displacement limit allowed under Japanese and European class rules.
 I’ll refer to this fact again later in this article.

-The engine weighs a not unreasonable 207 gm (7.31 ounces) all complete as illustrated.
+The engine weighs a not unreasonable 207 gm (7.31 ounces) all complete with plug, tank and metal fuel tubing as illustrated.
 The massive and operationally redundant spinner (see below) accounts for 20 gm (0.71 ounces) of this total.

 The extensively machined screw-in cast-iron cylinder has a blind bore with integral head along with integrally-formed cooling fins.
 There are eleven such fins above the exhaust ports (not including the thick cylinder installation flange at the very top of the cylinder) and a further three fins below.
 These fins are very much on the thin side, hence doubtless being somewhat prone to damage through accident or careless treatment.
 On this first model, the head is centrally drilled and tapped to accept a 3/8 x 24 thread glow-plug.